mynameiszsofia/calculator-be/README.md

 # To run this application:
 - Clone this repo
-- Change branch to develop and pull everything
 - Install dependencies, example: npm i
-- Build the project: npm run build
 - Then run the project: npm run dev
 - For visual make sure that the belonging frontend project is running: https://github.com/mynameiszsofia/calculator-fe